uber/piranha/polyglot/piranha/README.md

 - A set (or, a graph) of structural find/replace rules
 - Path to the code base
-- Arguments to modify Piranha's behavior (like deleting associated comments) When Piranha applies the set (or graph) of user defined rules, it trigger the __pre-built__ language specific cleanup rules to do a deep cleanup.
+- Arguments to modify Piranha's behavior (like deleting associated comments) When Piranha applies the set (or graph) of user defined rules, it triggers the __pre-built__ language specific cleanup rules to do a deep cleanup.

 ## When is Polyglot Piranha useful?